Ludwig Holtmeier: Life

 Holtmeier studied piano at the Hochschule für Musik Detmold and at the Conservatoire de musique de Genève and Conservatoire de musique de Neuchâtel and passed the concert exam in 1992.
 In addition to piano he also studied music theory, musicology, school music, history and German studies in Freiburg and Berlin.
-In 2010 he collected his doctorate at the Technical University of Berlin with a thesis on the reception of Jean-Philippe Rameau's music theory writings.
+In 2010 he collected his doctorate at Technische Universität Berlin with a thesis on the reception of Jean-Philippe Rameau's music theory writings.

 He taught as a music theorist at the Hochschule für Musik Freiburg and as a musicologist at the Hochschule für Musik "Hanns Eisler" in Berlin.
 From 2000 to 2003 he was professor of music theory at the Hochschule für Musik Carl Maria von Weber in Dresden, and since 2003 he has held a professorship at the Freiburg University of Music, where he also held the office of prorector from 2012 to 2017.
 Since 1 October 2017 he has been rector of the Freiburg University of Music.
 From 2007 to 2009 he was also a lecturer for historical composition at the Schola Cantorum Basiliensis, Basel.

 Until 2017 Holtmeier was co-editor of the journal Musik & Ästhetik.
 He was president of the Society for Music and Aesthetics as well as founding member and vice-president of the Gesellschaft für Musiktheorie (2000–2004).
 As a song accompanist (piano forte) he recorded several CDs.
-His main learning interests include the history of music theory, analysis and the First Viennese School.
+His main learning interests include the history of music theory, analysis and the Second Viennese School.